Microsoft’s Carbon-Negative Gambit

-That includes $1 billion in carbon removal technologies and methods.
-Can it pull off such an ambitious plan?
+That includes $1 billion in carbon-removal technologies and methods.
+Can the company pull off such an ambitious plan?
 And will it force other corporates to follow?
 We'll discuss on this week's episode of The Energy Gang.

 Then, we'll look at a landmark climate case.
-Twenty-one young people who sued the federal government for the right to live in a stable climate prevailed and prevailed and prevailed…until they lost.
+Twenty-one young people who sued the federal government for the right to live in a stable climate prevailed and prevailed and prevailed… until they lost.
 A judge agreed with their case, but said the courts weren’t the place to remedy climate change.
 What does it mean for future litigation?

 Plus, we have a new member of the gang we’re going to meet: Ingrid Lobet, our senior editor.
 Make sure to follow her on Twitter.